-The topic is bioenergy sustainabilitt in criticism.
-This criticism is particularly the focus of the biofuels industry (keywords: Palm oil and biodiesel) taken very seriously in recent years.
+The topic is bioenergy Sustainabilityt in criticism.
+This criticism has above all the central biofuels industry (keywords: Palm oil and biodiesel) taken very seriously in recent years.
 The result is that the bioenergy industry now has the most modern certification systems available for the sustainable cultivation and use of biomass.
-When it comes to control, the certification systems mainly focus on the ecological and partly also on the social sustainability of this branch of the economy.
+When it comes to control, the certification systems mainly focus on the ecological and partly also on the social sustainability of this industry.

 BLE publishes a report on the implementation of the sustainability criteria

 The BLE published its third evaluation and experience report in the middle of the month, summarizing the implementation of the sustainability criteria from the Renewable Energy Directive.
-In 2012, 1,943 additional companies were certified across the EU, including 50.2 percent in Germany.
+In 2012, 1.943 additional companies were certified across the EU, 50,2 percent of them in Germany.

 In its third evaluation and experience report, the BLE summarizes the implementation of the sustainability criteria from the Renewable Energy Directive.
-Almost 45 percent of the biomass marketed in Germany becomes biodiesel manufactured.
+Almost 45 percent of the biomass marketed in Germany becomes Biodiesel produced.
 The second highest percentage is found according to the data from the BLE database Nabisy bioethanol with about 22 percent followed by biomethane (around 16 percent).
-As of December 31, 2012, a total of 1,943 companies were certified, of which 50.2 percent were in Germany.
-39.6 percent of the companies come from other EU member states and 10.2 percent from third countries.
+As of December 31, 2012, a total of 1.943 companies were certified, of which 50,2 percent were in Germany.
+39,6 percent of the companies come from other EU member states and 10,2 percent from third countries.